tannerbohn/tannerbohn.github.io/linksaver.markdown

 - About 140 cases of foreign accent syndrome (FAS) have been described in scientific studies, but most of these people developed the condition after having a stroke

-- a woman in Newcastle whod had a stroke in 2006 woke up with a Jamaican accent.
+- a woman in Newcastle who’d had a stroke in 2006 woke up with a Jamaican accent.
 Other British cases include a woman who developed a Chinese accent, and another who acquired a pronounced French-like accent overnight following a bout of cerebral vasculitis

 ___